nodnalnodnal/nodnalnodnal/README.md

 <br/>

-hi, i'm **landon**. i build stuff, break stuff, and occasionally use ai to do both faster. creds where creds is needed
+hi, i'm **landon**. i build stuff, break stuff, and occasionally use ai to do shit faster creds where creds needed

 ---